Growth and Development, Ages 1 to 12 Months [en Español]

 - Give your older child a role in daily care, such as handing you a fresh diaper when you change your baby.

 Beginning around 6 months of age, your baby begins to feel uneasy when you go away.
-This is called separation anxiety, or separation protest.
+Starting around 9 to 12 months of age, he or she may cry and react strongly when you leave.
+This is called separation anxiety, or separation protest .
 You can help your baby manage these emotions by making sure your child is well-rested and well-fed before you leave.
 It may also help to distract your baby, such as with a favorite toy.

 Promoting Healthy Growth and Development